VoIP (Voice over Internet Protocol) Definition

 This differs from the traditional Public Switched Telephone Network (PSTN) or "landline" service which is the global telephony network that has been in use since the late 19th century.
 The PSTN uses the standard "twisted pair" cabling for each line to a residence or business.
 Unlike VOIP, each call on the PSTN is a single, non-shared, discrete connection link from caller to receiver.

 There are a variety of ways to connect with VOIP services.
-There are adapters to connect an standard phone to the internet - some of these are supplied by the vendor when you sign up for a VoIP service such as Vonage.
+There are adapters to connect a standard phone to the internet—some of these are supplied by the vendor when you sign up for a VoIP service such as Vonage.

 A more expensive option is to purchase an IP Phone.
 These are special VoIP phones designed to be directly connected to the internet.
 There are also wireless IP phones available.

 Hosted (also know as Managed) VoIP is rapidly becoming a popular option for businesses - the service provider hosts the hardware and service software in the cloud and routes calls to/from the customer's existing phone systems, thus saving the customer VoIP equipment and management costs.

 VoIP From Your PC